JarkkoPar/Utility_AI/README.md

 # Utility_AI

 A Utility AI implementation for the Godot Engine using gdextension.
+If you don't know what Utility AI is, Wikipedia defines it as follows:

+*"...Utility AI, is a simple but effective way to model behaviours for non-player characters.
+Using numbers, formulas and scores to rate the relative benefit of possible actions, one can assign utilities to each action.
+A behaviour can then be selected based on which one scores the highest 'utility'...* - [Wikipedia - Utility system](https://en.wikipedia.org/wiki/Utility_system)

+You can download the latest version from the releases.
+The release contains an example project that shows the usage of these nodes.

 ## Node listing